gjedeer/all-in-one-event-calendar/readme.txt

 == Changelog ==

+= Version 2.5.30 =
+* Fixed: Compatibility with PHP 7.2
+* Clean up: Removing use of deprecated WordPress function.

 = Version 2.5.29 =
 * Fixed: Removed type hint from Exception Handler method for PHP 7 compatibility.
 * Renamed "No CAPTCHA" to "reCAPTCHA V2".